 Light the lanterns, munch on mooncakes and peel a pomelo!
 Mid-Autumn Festival is here in Singapore.

-What’s the significance of Mid-Autumn Festival?
+What’s the significance of the Mid-Autumn Festival?

-Also known as Mooncake Festival, Mid-Autumn Festival falls on the 15th day of the eighth lunar month (autumn season), hence the moniker.
+Also known as Mooncake Festival, the Mid-Autumn Festival falls on the 15th day of the eighth lunar month (autumn season), hence the moniker.
 It marks the end of the autumn harvest and the Hungry Ghost Festival, and was traditionally a time of thanksgiving to the gods.

 This 2,000-odd-year-old festival is also believed to originate from the tradition of worshipping the moon during the Song Dynasty.
 To celebrate, families and friends come together for moon-viewing parties (it’s known to shine the brightest during this period), with lanterns, mooncakes and autumn fruits like pomelo.